 Greta studied at the Royal Dramatic Theatre’s Acting School in Stockholm during her later teen years, and in 1924 the Finnish director Mauritz Stiller recruited her to play a part in his film The Saga of Gösta Berling.
 Stiller became her mentor.

 It’s unclear how she met Louis B. Mayer, of the Metro-Goldwyn-Mayer film studio juggernaut.
 There are two conflicting stories.
 One story has him interested in Stiller’s work, with Stiller demanding that Garbo be part of any contract.
 Another story has Mayer already interested in Garbo due to having seen Gösta Berling.
 Either way, Mayer’s daughter reported him saying “I’ll take her without him.
 I’ll take her with him.
 Number one is the girl.”

 The rest is history.
-Dubbed “the greatest money-making machine ever put on screen” she enjoyed enormous success as an actress until she retired early in 1948.
+Dubbed “the greatest money-making machine ever put on screen” she enjoyed enormous success as an actress until she retired in 1948.

 Keeping to her early, reclusive ways, Garbo never married, avoided film industry functions, public appearances and anything that would draw attention.
 In a rare 1928 interview she stated “As early as I can remember, I have wanted to be alone.
 I detest crowds, don’t like many people.”
 Her famous line from the 1935 film Grand Hotel, “I want to be alone” was indeed a reflection of her real life personality.